 Teresa A. Sullivan is the University of Virginia’s eighth president.
 Since taking office in 2010, she has led UVa through a period of significant progress.
 In fall 2012, she launched a planning effort to provide a road-map for the University’s future, while gathering input from 10,000 alumni, parents, students, faculty, staff, and others.
 This effort produced a new strategic plan for the University, the Cornerstone Plan.
-President Sullivan developed a new financial model for the University to ensure stability and transparency and to spur innovation in a period of significant financial pressure in higher education.
+Early successes from the new plan include an endowed Data Science Institute, a major in Global Studies, and a minor in Entrepreneurship.
+The University has overhauled its academic advising, and piloted the Meriwether Lewis Institute for Citizen Leadership.
+Under President Sullivan’s leadership, the University has developed a new financial model to ensure stability and transparency, launched a substantial program in Organizational Excellence, and created a program to expand the full-time faculty in multidisciplinary clusters.

-President Sullivan has assembled a highly effective leadership team, led by executive vice president and provost John Simon, executive vice president and chief operating officer Pat Hogan, executive vice president for health affairs Dr. Rick Shannon, senior vice president for university advancement Bob Sweeney, and a group of experienced deans, vice presidents, and staff.
-Working with her team, President Sullivan has prepared UVa to tackle the serious challenges in higher education related to cost-containment, affordability, faculty compensation, and the emergence of online education.
+President Sullivan has assembled a highly effective leadership team, led by executive vice president and provost Tom Katsouleas, executive vice president and chief operating officer Pat Hogan, executive vice president for health affairs Dr. Rick Shannon, senior vice president for university advancement Bob Sweeney, and a group of experienced deans, vice presidents, and staff.
+Working with her team, President Sullivan has prepared UVa to tackle the serious challenges in higher education related to cost-containment, affordability, student-debt reduction, faculty compensation, and the emergence of online education.
 UVa now has ongoing efforts, at both the unit and pan-University levels, to reduce costs, improve processes, and enhance efficiency, while protecting the quality of the academic enterprise.
-In 2013, President Sullivan proposed a plan to aggressively improve faculty compensation after many years of stagnation in faculty salaries.
-Under her leadership, faculty and staff have been encouraged to experiment strategically with new technologies, such as massive open online courses, or MOOCs.
-President Sullivan also provided seed funding to allow professors to experiment with “hybrid” courses that combine the traditional classroom experience with technology-enhanced teaching.
+In 2013, President Sullivan proposed an aggressive plan to improve faculty compensation after many years of stagnation in faculty salaries.
+Under her leadership, faculty and staff have been encouraged to experiment strategically with new technologies.
+UVa’s Advanced Research Institute has extended the University’s research capacity to include new partners.
+The renovated and energized Licensing and Ventures Group assists faculty, staff, and students in protecting and enhancing their intellectual property.

 In spring 2013, President Sullivan led the University to completion of its $3-billion capital campaign, and quickly announced plans to raise financial support for three strategic priorities: retaining and recruiting top faculty, restoring the University’s Jeffersonian Grounds, and providing needy students with scholarships.